fdschneider/caspr/README.md

 ## Details

-Further description of the functions of the package, the models provided and the application of spatial indicators can be found in the [package vignette](inst/doc/caspr.html).
+Further description of the functions of the package, the models provided and the application of spatial indicators can be found in the [package vignette](http://htmlpreview.github.io/?https://github.com/fdschneider/caspr/blob/master/inst/doc/caspr.html) and the package [manual](https://github.com/fdschneider/caspr/blob/master/inst/doc/caspr-manual.pdf).

 ## Contribute to the package